Using Project Implementation Plan to Produce Deliverables

 - Organize procurement management activities and keep procurement documentation on track.

-- Manage changes according to change management plan.
+- Manage changes according to the change management plan.

 - Implement risk management techniques and risk mitigation policies.

-- Define the project scope and schedule duration of tasks confidently in order to achieve better project time management.
+- Define the agile project scope and schedule duration of individual tasks confidently in order to achieve better time management.

 - Implement project monitoring tools and controls to keep the project manager and the team on track of the project course.

-- Recognize and apply the best project quality management practices that lead to improved quality of project deliverables.
+- Recognize and apply best practices of project quality control and management that lead to improved quality of the deliverables.

 A kind of PM software is usually used to design the plan.
-You need to use such software to create a working environment in which project resources (people involved in your project) can assist you with managing the project implementation process.
-To-do lists, project checklists, tasks, patterns and templates are tools that project implementation software gives you to build the environment and organize your team.
+You need to use such software to create a working environment in which human resources (people involved in your project) can assist you with managing the project implementation process.
+To-do lists, Gantt charts, work breakdown structures, activity checklists, and templates are tools that project implementation software gives you to build the environment and organize your team.